Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/migration/memorystore_upgrade.md

 #### 6. Verify migration of existing data
-In your first SSH session with the Ubuntu VM, run the following commands to verify data migration from the Source to Target:
+In your first SSH session with the Ubuntu VM, run the following commands to verify if the data migration from the Source to Target is successful:
 <pre>
 In our example,
 redis-cli -u redis://redis-19838.internal.c17096.us-central1-mz.gcp.cloud.rlrcp.com:19838 -a oUc0CxTsmed7dWZVPPlcj2tk6eSD343V